alfyadinata/Catalog/README.md

 ## Setup Configuration

-Copy the .env.example file in the root directory of the project and create a new file named .env.
-You can use the following command:
+Copy the .env.example file in the root directory of the project and create a new file named .env

 ## Run database migrations